If you like to work with heavy fabrics – and lots of them – you really need to take a look at the excellent Janome HD3000 Heavy Duty Sewing Machine.

 It may not be a perfect machine, but it’s not too far off.

-Let’s take a look so you can decide if it’s right for you.
+In our full Janome HD3000 review, we take an in-depth look so you can decide if it’s right machine for your current sewing needs…

 At first glance, the Janome HD3000 establishes itself as a machine with presence.

-Where other sewing machines sometimes look like they’re from the year 3000, the Janome Heavy Duty Sewing Machine looks approachable with its square body and simple design.
+Where other sewing machines sometimes look like they’re from the year 3000, the Janome HD3000 Heavy Duty looks approachable with its square body and simple design.

 The white cover is dotted with stitch choices and speed levers, but otherwise, it looks exactly like what it’s meant to be: a straightforward, easy-to-use sewing machine.

 It’s sleek, white and sturdy.
-It looks reliable — and it is.
+It looks reliable — and that’s exactly what it is.

 - Weight: 18.7 lbs